-Maps showing flow paths from point of recharge to point of discharge and travel time of particles that discharge to wells screened in the Rio Grande water-bearing zone or the Atlantic City 800-foot sand, maximum allocation conditions scenario, Ocean County study area, New Jersey.

 Maximum-allocation groundwater withdrawals affect the quantity of groundwater discharging directly into Barnegat Bay.
-In this simulation the number of constant head cells with flow into the cell and their total area in the Barnegat Bay–Little Egg Harbor estuary is considerably less than post-development conditions.
+In this simulation, the number of constant head cells with flows into the cells and their total area in the Barnegat Bay-Little Egg Harbor estuary are considerably less than postdevelopment conditions.
 Groundwater discharging to the estuary is restricted to a small area south of the mouth of Toms River with additional cells adjacent to the barrier island (fig. 38B).
 The total flux into all of the constant head cells in this simulation decreased by 5.1 to 108.6 ft3/s.
 The reduction in flow to constant head cells is attributed to additional groundwater withdrawals in this simulation.

-Maps showing groundwater flow into, or out of, constant head cells in the Barnegat Bay–Little Egg Harbor, Great Bay, Atlantic Ocean, and coastal wetlands for A, post-development withdrawal conditions, and B, maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.
+Maps showing groundwater flow into, or out of, constant head cells in the Barnegat Bay-Little Egg Harbor, Great Bay, Atlantic Ocean, and coastal wetlands for A, postdevelopment withdrawal conditions, and B, maximum-allocation withdrawal conditions, Ocean County study area, New Jersey.

-Summary and Conclusions
+Summary

-Ocean County has been the fastest growing area of New Jersey over the past 70 years.
-The population of Ocean County has increased from 33,000 in 1930 to more than 510,000 in 2000.
+Between 1930 and 2000.
+Ocean County was the fastest growing area of New Jersey.
+The population of Ocean County increased from 33,000 in 1930 to more than 510,000 in 2000.
 As the population increased, rapid development of the land led to a conversion of undeveloped/barren, forested, and agricultural land to urban land.
-This change placed additional stresses on the surface-water and groundwater resources in the area.
-Large withdrawals of surface water and groundwater to supply the needs of the population has affected the freshwater supply in a number of ways, including reduced streamflow, base flow, and total flow of freshwater into the Barnegat Bay–Little Egg Harbor estuary.
+These changes placed additional stresses on the surface-water and groundwater resources in the area.
+Large withdrawals of surface water and groundwater to supply the needs of the population affected the freshwater supply in a number of ways, including reduced streamflow, base flow, and total flow of freshwater into the Barnegat Bay-Little Egg Harbor estuary.
 These reductions have implications for the health of marine plant and animal life.
-Groundwater withdrawals from the unconfined Kirkwood-Cohansey aquifer system, the confined Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer in the Ocean County study area exceeded 14 billion gallons per year during 2001–03.
+Groundwater withdrawals from the unconfined Kirkwood-Cohansey aquifer system, the confined Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer in the Ocean County study area exceeded 14 billion gallons per year from 2001 to 2003.
 Withdrawals created regional cones of depression in the confined aquifers.
-As of 2008, cones of depression are present in the Piney Point aquifer near the population center of Toms River Township and in the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifers underlying several boroughs on the barrier island(s) where a large summer population places high demands on the freshwater supply.
+As of 2008, cones of depression were present in the Piney Point aquifer near the population center of Toms River Township and in the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifers underlying several boroughs on the barrier island(s) where a large summer population places high demands on the freshwater supply.

-As a result of increasing demand for freshwater in the Ocean County study area, a study was conducted by the U.S. Geological Survey, in cooperation with the New Jersey Department of Environmental Protection, to determine the effects of post-development and maximum-allocation groundwater withdrawals on groundwater flow in the Kirkwood-Cohansey aquifer system, the confined Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer.
-The quantity of freshwater discharging into the Barnegat Bay–Little Egg Harbor estuary was also evaluated.
+As a result of increasing demand for freshwater in the Ocean County study area, a study was conducted by the U.S. Geological Survey, in cooperation with the New Jersey Department of Environmental Protection, to determine the effects of postdevelopment and maximum-allocation groundwater withdrawals on groundwater flow in the Kirkwood-Cohansey aquifer system, the confined Rio Grande water-bearing zone, the Atlantic City 800-foot (ft) sand, and the Piney Point aquifer.
+The quantity of freshwater discharging into the Barnegat Bay-Little Egg Harbor estuary was also evaluated.